-The panel of The Creation of Adam in the Sistine Chapel must be one of the most known images in the world.
+The panel of The Creation of Adam in the Sistine Chapel must be one of the most known Michelangelo paintings in the world.

 Completed by Michelangelo circa 1511, it depicts God the Father creating Adam, the first man, and was amongst the last panels to be completed, telling the story of Genesis.

 The focal point of the episode of the Creation of Adam painting is the contact between the fingers of God and those of Adam, through which the breath of life is transmitted.
 By not painting the fingers of God and Adam touching and leaving a small space between the two, Michelangelo creates a tingling tension, an anticipation of that wonderous moment, as we all wait for God to complete his Creation of Adam.

 Influence Of Other Artists